pzeidman/pzeidman.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Research Fellow at the [Wellcome Centre for Human Neuroimaging at UCL](http://www.fil.ion.ucl.ac.uk/).
-I develop methods for investigating the function and circuitry of the human brain, and I use these to investigate vision, memory and imagination.
+I develop methods for investigating the function and circuitry of the human brain, and I use these methods to investigate vision, memory and imagination.

 ## Methods development
 I am a developer of [SPM](https://www.fil.ion.ucl.ac.uk/spm/), the open source software package for analysing neuroimaging data.
 In particular, I work on Dynamic Causal Modelling (DCM) for fMRI, a technology which lets people investigate brain circuitry.
 I am situated in the Methods Group, headed by Professor Karl Friston.